pygmyperch/GEA_workshop/README.md

 ```
 You may get a question during the install process:
-“Do you want to attempt to install these from sources?”
+“Do you want to attempt to install these from sources?”\
 You should answer: y
 \
 \
 \
-If you have trouble, you can instead download the package binary to install:
+If you have trouble, you can instead try downloading the package binary to install:

 ```r
 Download the package for either